Discover distilleries, castles and more

 Local Castles

-The Station Hotel, Insch, is the perfect place to stay if you are looking for a relaxing short break to explore some of Scotland most stunning castle's including the world-famous Balmoral Castle which is situated in the nearby Cairngorms National Park.
+The Station Hotel, Insch, is the perfect place to stay if you are looking for a relaxing short break to explore some of Scotland's most stunning castles including the world-famous Balmoral Castle which is situated in the nearby Cairngorms National Park.

 Castles open to the public near Insch include Craigievar, Tolquhon, Castle Fraser, Fyvie and Huntly.